CarolinaKra/Carolina_Portfolio/README.md

 *  +9 years experience in chemical industries, mainly within the Renewable Energy sector.
 *  +6 years UK-based professional.
 *  Awards:
-    *  Scholarship "Green Campus" for my Bsc final Project in biodiesel production from waste.
+    *  Scholarship "Green Campus" for my Bsc Final Project in biodiesel production from waste.
     *  National Finalist in Mathematical Olimpiads in Argentina.
 * Distinctions: Served as a medic in the Israeli Army.